 Attended:

-The Geometric Realization of AATRN (will attend in August 2025)
+The Geometric Realization of AATRN at IMSI; Chicago, Illinois (attended over Zoom, August 2025)

-The 68th Texas Geometry and Topology Conference at Texas A&M University, College Station, TX (November 2024)
+The 68th Texas Geometry and Topology Conference at Texas A&M University; College Station, Texas (November 2024)